 Z: Tell us about your paper!
 What was your motivation to do research on Donald Trump?

 M: Well, you can’t escape him, can you?
-So far, the mass media controls the Trump discourse, and they do it by using moralistic distinctions, by demonizing him, and placing themselves on the other side as the ‘good guys’, using this whole idea of the press as the fourth estate.
-I think it’s amazing that the Washington Post changed their slogan to ‘Democracy dies in darkness’ – this is clearly a Trump effect.
+So far, the mass media are controlling the Trump discourse, and they do it by using moralistic distinctions, by demonizing him, and by placing themselves on the other side as the ‘good guys’, using this whole idea of the press as the fourth estate.
+I think it’s amazing that the Washington Post changed its slogan to ‘Democracy dies in darkness’ – this is clearly a Trump effect.
 But what they are actually saying is of course: We won’t let that happen, we’re here to shine a light, to ‘enlighten’ the world.

 Z: But wait – so you agree to his thesis that they are organizing a ‘witch hunt’ against him?

 M: (laughs) No, of course not.
 It’s not that simple.
 But he kind of has a point here.
 It’s a hunt for information and from the perspective of communication theory, information is anything that surprises you.
 Anything new.
-And he gives them that – another breaking of norms, another attack on a political opponents or on the press, another funny or mysterious tweet, more embarrassing behaviour – they’re complicit in this – also in making Trump bigger than he actually is.
+And he gives them that – another breaking of norms, another attack on a political opponent or on the press, another funny or mysterious tweet, more embarrassing behaviour – they’re complicit in this – also in making Trump bigger than he actually is.
 Especially as one of their main selection mechanisms is conflict, and as you know, Trump is a master of conflict ceremony.
-It is his favourite communication strategy for a number of reasons.
+It is his favourite communication strategy, for a number of reasons.
 But I think the biggest problem is the mass media’s interest in persons, in heroes and in villains.
 They overestimate the importance of individual actions.
-So that’s the deficit I tried to compensate – to point out the structures that are at the heart of all those conflicts.
-And by doing that, live up to our social responsibility as scientists.
+So that’s the deficit I tried to compensate – to point at the structures that are at the heart of all those conflicts.
+And by doing that, live up to my social responsibility as a scientist.